The Bankrate promise

 How to choose the right funding for your business

-If you need funding for your business and are trying to decide where to look, there are several things to consider.
+If you need funding for your business and are trying to decide where to look, there are a couple of factors to consider.

 First, you need to know how much money you need.
-This will allow you to narrow your search and focus on lenders, grants and potential investors that offer the amount you’re looking for.
+This will allow you to narrow your search and focus on grants,potential investors or lenders that offer the amount you’re looking for.

 How to support Black-owned businesses